DEFEND YOUR DATA:

 Criminals posing as legitimate medical or health organizations are attempting to scam unsuspecting victims during this time of uncertainty.
-Many federal agencies including the FBI, Secret Service, Federal Trade Commission, and Food & Drug Administration have recently issued warnings to be aware of scams associated with COVID 19.
+Many federal agencies, including the FBI, Secret Service, Federal Trade Commission and Food & Drug Administration, have recently issued warnings about scams related to COVID-19.

 As always, proceed with caution.
 Be skeptical of emails you receive from an unknown sender and follow these tips to defend your data: